Not ready to enrol but want to learn more?

 - Use international methodologies for measuring, describing, and assessing emergency management activities, concepts, policies, missions, operations, and goals.

 - Assess threats and realities and plan for first and second responders, emergency managers, and their organizations.

-- Engage in practical emergency management scenarios with follow-up reporting, including authoring brief disaster recovery and contingency plans, among others.
+- Engage in practical emergency management scenarios with follow-up reporting, including authoring brief disaster recovery and contingency plans.

 Who Should Take This Certificate?